 I looked at my fellow wanderer across the dinner table from me.
 He was a man of the backpacking world.
 He was a man who had done many jobs, who had travelled many places – a man who, like me, struggled to categorise his entire existence in the universe within a specific labelled box of employment.
-Still, after swallowing the food he was chewing on, he began to try to justify his bohemian lifestyle to the family.
-I sat back and watched curiously, knowing that it was normally me on the receiving end this question, flapping and flailing around like a fish out of water, unable to give them the solid answer they sought.
+Still, after swallowing the food he was chewing on, he began to try and justify his bohemian lifestyle to the family.
+I sat back and studied him curiously, knowing that it was normally me on the receiving end of this question, flapping and flailing around like a fish out of water, unable to give them the solid answer they sought.

 “Well, it looks like my mask of normality just fell off.”

 I let out an awkward little laugh and thought about the absurdity of the scenario.
 Here we were once again justifying our bizarre and unconventional lives to a family we were visiting.
 Often we had joked about the looks of bewilderment that were cast our way whenever we talked about our lives.
 I guess you didn’t really think about it until you were out of education.
 When you were still studying you could say you were in education to get people off your back.
 But the second you were out of school and didn’t have your identity assigned by a job role, the looks of bewilderment and judgment were thrown your way by the bucket load.
 It seemed that in society a man or woman’s destiny was to become a particular thing, a labelled component of the cultural machine, and this was reflected in the fact that one of the first questions people asked each other when meeting was ‘what do you do?’